Apple Shapes Match for Preschoolers

 Apple Shape Match Mats

 2nd partApple Shapes Book.
 The activity includes a mini book divided into 14 half pages with apple outlines (two per full page) and two pages with small red apples with shapes.
-Each mini page includes one apple shape outline in a pretty background and the word that represents the name of the shape in dotted lines.
+Each mini page includes one apple-shaped outline in a pretty background and the word representing the shape’s name in dotted lines.

-Print a copy for each child, including the small apple shapes, and invite them to choose a red apple, say the name of the shape, find the matching pair in the book, paste the red apple on top of its outline, and trace the name of the shape using a pencil, marker or crayon.
+Print a copy for each child, including the small apple shapes, and invite them to choose a red apple, say the shape’s name, find the matching pair in the book, paste the red apple on top of its outline, and trace the shape’s name using a pencil, marker, or crayon.

-These activities are great to strengthen the children’s shapes knowledge, concentration, one-to-one correspondence, visual discrimination, and fine motor skills.
+These activities are great for strengthening the children’s shape knowledge, concentration, one-to-one correspondence, visual discrimination, and fine motor skills.

 My Apple Shapes Book